artmachines/aiarts2020/week03_projects/assignments.md

 Submit your work:

+1. fork course git repo to your local machine
-1. fork and add/commit your own project in week03_projects/your_name
+2. add/commit/push your own project in week03_projects/your_name
-2. submit pull request before Sunday
+3. submit pull request before Sunday